kmolski/aoc-2021/13-prolog/README.md

 # [Day 13: Transparent Origami](https://adventofcode.com/2021/day/13) solution

-NOTE: The solution for part 2 is "PZFJHRFZ".
+NOTE: The solution for part 2 is "PZFJHRFZ", as shown in the `letters.txt` file.

 ## Expected result
 ```